Skip to main content

 The concept of a balance of equilibrium chemical potentials at thermodynamic equilibrium is often the starting point for a description of the properties of closed systems.

-This page titled 1.2.2: Affinity for Spontaneous Reaction- Chemical Potentials is shared under a Public Domain license and was authored, remixed, and/or curated by Michael J Blandamer & Joao Carlos R Reis via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2.2: Affinity for Spontaneous Reaction- Chemical Potentials is shared under a Public Domain license and was authored, remixed, and/or curated by Michael J Blandamer & Joao Carlos R Reis via source content that was edited to the style and standards of the LibreTexts platform.